🌙

 "There are very few economic philosophers in the world today that can be caught giving an academically based argument for WHY Bitcoin should have value.
 Szabo and Satoshi each give essentially an identically unique explanation."

-In addition, Satoshi had experience in smart contracts:
+Interestingly, Satoshi had experience with smart contracts:

 "The design supports a tremendous variety of possible transaction types that I designed years ago.
 Escrow transactions, bonded contracts, third party arbitration, multi-party signature, etc."

-Strokes of genius include:
+"Strokes of genius include:

 - The formal language used to describe transaction details.
-Smart contracts right there!
+Smart contracts right there!"

 Satoshi explaining thought process

-What's more, Satoshi appeared to support the existence of altcoins in writings such as below:
+As previously stated, Satoshi was motivated by scarcity when designing Bitcoin, much like how Szabo was with Bit gold.
+What's more, Satoshi appeared to support the existence of altcoins in writings such as below.

 Satoshi supporting altcoins